 In order to keep your company safe and secure from online threats, you need to develop and implement a strong sign-off policy for all employees.

 The employees return laptops and mobile devices before they leave the premises.

 The email address that you use must be encrypted so information doesn’t leak and data remains confidential

-Reach out to learn more how we can assist you in protecting your company against malicious cyber attacks.
+At CITE Tech our team offers Managed IT services solutions for a variety of industries.
+Don't let cybersecurity threats damage the private information of both you and your company.
+Reach out to learn more how we can assist you in protecting your data against malicious cyber attacks.

 We provide comprehensive IT solutions for small and mid-sized organizations with complex needs.
 Offering 24/7 Tech Support, Remote Support and Cloud Storage.
 We specialize in data management, medical imaging, HL7 interfacing, and HIPAA compliance.

 What Are Cyber Threats and What to Do About Them - https://preyproject.com/blog/en/what-are-cyber-threats-how-they-affect-you-what-to-do-about-them/